sabitalfahad/google-maps-b2b-leads-scraper/README.md

 ### If you find a bug or have feature ideas:

--Fork the repo
+- Fork the repo

--Create a new branch (feature/my-feature)
+- Create a new branch (feature/my-feature)

--Submit a pull request 🚀
+- Submit a pull request 🚀

 ## Author
 ### Sabit AL Fahad

--🛠️ Freelancer | Web Scraper | Data Automation Expert
+- 🛠️ Freelancer | Web Scraper | Data Automation Expert

--📧 sabitalfahad.info@gmail.com
+- 📧 sabitalfahad.info@gmail.com